rocky-linux/documentation/docs/books/web_services/022-web-servers-nginx.md

 The server directive accepts many arguments:

 * `max_fails=numberofattempts`: sets the number of connection attempts that must fail during the time period defined by the `fail_timeout` parameter for the server to be considered unavailable.
-Default value is 1, 0 disables functionality.
+The default value is 1; 0 disables functionality.
 * `fail_timeout=time`: sets the time during which a defined number of connections will cause the server to be unavailable, and sets the period of time during which the server will be considered unavailable.
 The default value is 10 seconds.